lirkwood/netdox/docs/_source/index.rst

 Netdox Overview
 ---------------
-The following pages are for developers that need to maintain or extend Netdox, a collection of code that generates network documentation in PageSeeder markup language (PSML) for display by PageSeeder.
+The following pages are for developers that need to maintain or extend Netdox, an application that generates network documentation in PageSeeder markup language (PSML) for display by PageSeeder.

-Netdox is a containerised application built with Python, XSLT and some Node.js.
+Netdox is a highly modular, containerised application built with primarily with Python (although it utilises Java and Node.js for certain tasks).
 The objective of Netdox is to improve the productivity of network administrators by consolidating information from a range of systems.
 This reduces the need for administrators to move between many different interfaces, and minimises the familiarity required with each service.
 The documentation is updated and pruned daily to keep data current and accurate, and can be refreshed at any time.